Posted on October 1, 2013 by Viji

 - 1:1 ratio of raw rice and boiled rice (that is if you are using 1 cup of raw rice, use the same quantity, 1 cup of boiled rice too)

-- A few methi seeds (fenugreek) and urad dal
+- One spoon each of methi seeds (fenugreek) and urad dal

 - A handful of fresh grated coconut (If you like the appam to have crispy edges, instead of the coconut, add 1 cup of coconut water while or after grinding)